HOME PAGE * KS3 SCIENCES * GCSE BIOLOGY CHEMISTRY PHYSICS * ADVANCED LEVEL CHEMISTRY

-School Chemistry notes: Describing and explaining the electrolysis of lead bromide
+School Chemistry notes: Describing and explaining the electrolysis of molten lead bromide

-(Suitable for AQA, Edexcel and OCR GCSE chemistry students)
+(Suitable for AQA, Edexcel and OCR GCSE and advanced level chemistry students - ELECTROCHEMISTRY revision notes on electrolysis, cells, experimental methods, apparatus)

-5. The electrolysis of molten lead(II) bromide and the products of electrolysing other halide salts
+5. The electrolysis of molten lead(II) bromide and the products of electrolysing other molten halide salts or oxides

 A simple method of investigating the electrolysis of molten lead(II) bromide is described.
 The formation of the products of electrolysing molten lead bromide is fully explained with the appropriate electrode equations.
 What are the products of the electrolysis of molten lead bromide?